schrauger/mint.com-customize-default-categories/README.md

 ## Known Issues
+* 2022-06 Mint redesign.
+Mint.com website was majorly redesigned, which has caused this plugin to break.
+I'm working on updating it to work with the new website layout.

 * Firefox 56 and higher doesn't prompt to install the script when using GreaseMonkey
   * Solution: For now, manually copy and paste the script source into a new script.
 In GreaseMonkey, click `New user script...`.
 Delete the default contents of the new file.
 Then open up the [mint script][script], select the entire text, and copy and paste it into the new script file.
 It should automatically save, so you can close the tab after pasting.
   * Solution 2: Install [TamperMonkey][tampermonkey] for Firefox.
 There's [an issue with GreaseMonkey][greasemonkey_issue] that currently prevents GitHub userscripts from showing an installation window, but TamperMonkey doesn't appear affected.